 Our Runner Up Pick: Evenflo Soft and Wide Gate

-Sitting at an overall rating of 4.3 stars on Amazon isn’t bad, but doing so will well over 1,000 customer reviews makes it all the more appealing.
+Sitting at an overall rating of 4.7 stars on Amazon is already an outstanding achievement, but doing so with well over 1,000 customer reviews makes it all the more appealing.
 This gate may not be for all dogs, but for the right dog, it can be absolute perfection.